V0idMatr1x/run_exe/README.md

 ### What are macros?
 Nim provides a flexible macro system that allows direct manipulation of the language's abstract syntax tree.
-This means you can create domain specific languages, and write code that is generated at compile-time.
+This means one can create domain specific languages, and write code that is generated at compile-time.
 Like operators, macros allow us to reduce the code we write, and create custom keywords to make the language more ergonomic to a speific task.

   - ***UPDATE: I did away with 99% of the availble operators, I will be making new ones from scratch***